moosh3/jerry/docs/FEATURES.md

-# DevX Features
+# Jerry Features

-DevX is an AI-powered Developer Experience assistant that integrates with JIRA, GitHub, and Slack to streamline development workflows.
+Jerry is an AI-powered Developer Experience assistant that integrates with JIRA, GitHub, and Slack to streamline development workflows.
 Here's a comprehensive overview of its features:

 ## GitHub Integration